puppetlabs/puppet-docs/source/pe/3.2/external_ca.markdown

 - **Public key**: `puppet master --configprint hostpubkey`
 - **Certificate Revocation List**: `puppet master --configprint hostcrl`
 - **Local copy of the CA's certificate**: `puppet master --configprint localcacert`

+>**Important: Shared Certificate and Security Credentials**
+>
+>In Puppet Enterprise, the puppet master and the puppet agent services share the same certificate, so replacing the shared certificate will suffice for both services.
+In other words, if you replace the Puppet agent certificate, you don't need to separately replace the master certificate.

 >**Tip**: You will also need to [create a cert and security credentials for any agent nodes](#adding-agent-nodes-using-your-external-ca) using the same CA as you used for the puppet master.
 We've included instructions at the end of the doc.